 What is the best time to visit Hemis Monastery?

 - June: This is the best time to visit is during the Hemis festival that takes place in June.
-It is summer season during this time.
-Summer starts in June and ends in September.
+It is the summer season during this time.
+The summer starts in June and ends in September.

 - November to May: This is the is the worst season to visit the monastery.
 The route to the monastery becomes more difficult to cross in the winter season.